-- Exhibit B.4 are the proposed Landscape Plans.
-The balanced grading plan on the east side will result in the majority of the existing trees and vegetation being removed.
-Replanted buffers will be replanted with native NC piedmont vegetation to blend into neighboring properties.
+• Exhibit B.4 are the proposed Landscape Plans.
+Buffers will be augmented with native NC plants to blend into neighboring properties.
 In addition, a number of specimen native plants that are transplantable have already been identified for transplanting within the project.
-In particular, a number of American hollies, red maple and oaks. - The entire west portion of the property except for the wastewater treatment and holding pond will be left as is.
+In particular, a number of American hollies, red maple and oaks.

+• The entire west portion of the property except for the wastewater treatment and holding pond will be left in its current state.